junaidsyed-1/Namaste-Node.JS/Readme.md

    - Code runs in synchronous way ( which means it blocks the code for a while until the required file is imported and executed).
    - Older way.
    - It runs in Non-strict mode
-2. MJS (ES Module) : We need to write type="module" in our package.json file to use ES module
+2. MJS/ESM (ES Module) : We need to write type="module" in our package.json file to use ES module
    - We need to do to export is: export var name and to import, we need to simply do import var name from filename.
    - We can use asynchronous
    - It is the newer way.